Electric guitars are one of the most popular instruments for beginners.

 Their SE Custom 24 is the newest addition to Paul Reed Smith Guitars, featuring a shallow violin carve, mahogany body, maple neck and rosewood fingerboard and finished with a maple veneer.

 The Paul Reed Smith SE 24 guitar is versatile with its three-way pickup selector and push-pull tone controls, giving you eight distinct tones.

-This electric guitar also comes with a Fender Stratocaster-like coil-split functionality and thick humbucker pickups.
+This guitar also comes with a Fender Stratocaster-like coil-split functionality and thick humbucker pickups.

-The PRS SE 24 electric guitar is also comfortable to play in with its 25-inch body, “wide-thin” neck, and extra frets.
+The PRS SE 24 is also comfortable to play in with its 25-inch body, “wide-thin” neck, and extra frets.

 - Clearly well-made and durable

 - Wide tonal variety